 Ultimately, the price depends on how much business you are giving this vendor, which is why I said "vendor" and not "vendors” at the beginning of this post.
 There is absolutely no good reason to use multiple physical storage vendors.
 Here's the primary reason why:

 - If you store 1,000 boxes with Vendor A at a rate of $.50/box/month, you will be paying them $500/month for years.
 Then, if you go out and use Vendor B to store an additional 1,500 boxes because you got a better rate of $.35/box/month, you will pay them $525/month for years.
 That will come to a total of $1,025/month for years.

 - If you would have taken your full volume of 2,500 boxes out to bid, you most likely would have gotten $.20/box/month, which would have only cost you $500/month for those same years.
 You would've saved about 50%.

 Remember that most hospitals, and especially health systems, have thousands of boxes of patient records stored in warehouses.
 Therefore, the numbers above could easily be multiplied by 10.
 Another thing to note is that if you don't have an aggressive records management policy like I mentioned above, you will be paying these storage fees for at least 10 years per box.
 This stuff adds up quickly.

-Storing documents will most likely never go away, even when everyone is using electronic medical records.
-Hopefully you can convince your organization that they dont need to keep physical copies forever, like some seem to do.
+The need to store documents will most likely never go away, even when everyone is using electronic medical records.
+Hopefully you can convince your organization that they don’t need to keep physical copies forever, like some seem to do.
 This is a pretty easy category to find savings in just by enforcing some good record management policies and by using only one vendor.